Boundary Value Problems for Dirac Operators on Graphs: Boundary conditions

 and, therefore, there is a trail $C$ that contains $e$ and a trail $\tilde{C}$ that contains $\tilde{e}$ such that $e^\prime$ is the subsequent edge in both trails.
 Hence, $C$ and $\tilde{C}$ both contain $e^\prime$ and, since the decomposition demands the trails be disjoint, we get $C=\tilde{C}$.
 A trail cannot contain an edge twice and, therefore, $e$ is equal to $\tilde{e}$.
 Consequently, injectivity of $P$ follows.

-Now, let \(P\) be a $G$-permutation.
+Now, let $P$ be a $G$-permutation.
 For an edge $e$, define a directed walk

 where $k$ is the minimum number such that $P^{k}(e)=e$.
 The fact that $P$ is a permutation of the set of edges of $G$ ensures that such a $k$ exists.
 It is, indeed, a directed walk since, by definition of $P$, the head of $P^i(e)$ is the tail of $P^{i+1}(e)$.
 It is closed, since the head of $P^{k-1}(e)$ is the tail of $P^{k}(e)=e$.
-It remains to be shown that it is a trail, i.e. that there exists no $l< j$ in $\{0,...,k-1\}$ such that $P^l(e)=P^j(e)$.
+It remains to be shown that it is a trail, i.e., that there exists no $l< j$ in $\{0,\dots,k-1\}$ such that $P^l(e)=P^j(e)$.
 This would imply $P^{j-l}(e)=e$, which would contradict the definition of $k$, since $j-l<k$.

-Hence, equation \eqref{eq:trail} defines for every edge a directed closed trail that contains this edge.
-To show that these trails are a decomposition of the digraph, it remains to be proven that two distinct trails do not share any edges.
+Hence, equation \eqref{eq:trail} defines, for every edge, a directed closed trail that contains this edge.
+To show that these trails are a decomposition of the directed multigraph, it remains to be proven that two distinct trails do not share any edges.
 So, let